nct0804/Website-to-learn-German/README.md

     ```
     docker compose up --build -d
     ```
-The backend will be available at [http://localhost:3000](http://localhost:4000).
+The backend will be available at [http://localhost:3000](http://localhost:3000).
-The frontend will be available at (Updating...)
+The frontend will be available at [http://localhost:4242](http://localhost:4242).

 Ensure that the relevant ports are free on your system.